bradeneast/bradeneast.com/_src/design.md

 My approach to design involves helping my friends and family stick to what they're amazing at.
-I take the guesswork out of branding and bring my experience to grow brands that fulfill your hopes and dreams.
+I take the guesswork out of branding and bring my experience to design identities that last a lifetime.

 <div class="feed">
 {% set postsList = search.pages("type=designPost", site.sorting.Design) %}